Akhilesh critical of both BJP, Congress; Asks who started misuse of central agencies in first place

 "No one controls us.
 We are political parties.
 It is the SP, BSP and RLD alliance in UP that is poised to give a setback to the ruling party.
 Our alliance will stop the bad policies of BJP," he said.

 "There is no difference between the BJP and the Congress.
 Congress wants to benefit the BJP.
-Who taught the central agencies to intimidate Opposition leaders?..BJP has learnt to misuse the ED, Central Bureau of Investigation and other agencies against leaders in opposition from the Congress" he added.
+Who taught the central agencies to intimidate Opposition leaders?..BJP has learnt to misuse the ED, Central Bureau of Investigation (CBI) and other agencies against leaders in opposition from the Congress', he added.

 Akhilesh said his father Mulayam Singh Yadav, the SP patriach, is not in the prime ministership race, adding that SP-BSP alliance wants to be in a position where it would have a significant say in the next government.